Jamie-Troup/timetable-generator/README.md

 ## What is it?

 This tool generates a timetable parameterised by the user.
 I made it for a textbook I was working through so that I would know how long it would take to complete its questions.
-It could probably be generalised relatively easily to tasks, however now it is suited to book questions.
+It could probably be generalised relatively easily to tasks, however now it can only handle book questions.

 ## How does it work?